el-grepo/Auto-Reactor/README.md

   Glass panelling used to cover supply cables and other components for safety and visibility.

-  Gravel dumping mechanism in case of meltdown
+  Gravel dumping mechanism in case of meltdown.

 ## You will need: